JinZhaoTCD/weather_power_demonstrator/README.md

 - **High-precision basemap** – Ireland boundary from GeoJSON + Corine Land Cover (CLC) data at 5-class simplified color scheme
 - **Power flow visualization** - using partial effect on grid branches to represent the load The output is a transparent-background PNG sequence ready for real-time compositing in TouchDesigner with terrain overlays.
+- **Text overlay animation** – Transparent-background PNG text sequences that can be independently positioned and scaled in TouchDesigner, fully synchronized with grid animation timeline

 ### Physical model implementation (See branch "physical-irl-sandbox")

 - **Physical sandbox model of irl grid** - 3D printed grid components (Wind Farm, Coal/Gas Plant, Solar PV Farm, Transformer, Transmission Tower) scaled to map size, with accurate position on the map
 - **Detailed power grid level structure** - The sand box model further detailed the animation (220kV and above), adding 110kV subnet
 - **Dynamic power flow representation** - Raspberry Pi 5 and programmable relays mapped the state and reconfiguration of critical branches from the digital animation to the physical sandbox model with flowing visual effect
 - **Interactive design**  - Live-demonstrable scaled wind turbine models capable of real-time generation